 Squares as La Place du Planet will make you stop to take pictures.
 There is a fountain where the residents of the village used to take fresh water.
 Nowadays, during summer time, you can simply refresh yourself.

-La Chapelle Saint Croix followed.
-This chapel was built by 1306, making it the oldest building in the village.
-Although this one was closed while I was in town, I visited Église Notre Dame de l’Assomption which it was built between 1764 and 1778.
+Next was La Chapelle Saint Croix, built around 1306, making it the oldest building in the village.
+Although it was closed during my visit, I had the chance to explore Église Notre-Dame de l’Assomption, a beautiful church constructed between 1764 and 1778.

 It’s a small area to see.
 All you need is a couple of hours to enjoy this gorgeous town you won’t regret visiting.